 Deferred outflows of resources are consumptions of assets that are applicable to future reporting.
 Regulatory accounting is used for ARO.
-The ARO deferred outflow is the difference between the related liability amount and rate collections.
+The ARO deferred outflow is the difference between the related liability amount and rate collections and the interest earned on decommissioning funds.
 The cost of refunded debt is the difference in the reacquisition price and the net carrying amount of the refunded debt in an advance refunding.
-Deferred outflows related to OPEB include contributions made during the current year and actuarial experience losses.
+Deferred outflows related to OPEB include unrealized contributions and losses.

 Deferred inflows of resources are acquired assets that are applicable to future reporting periods and consist of regulatory liabilities for unearned revenues and other deferred inflows.
-Other deferred inflows include Department of Energy ("DOE") settlements, nuclear fuel disposal collections, CNS outage collections, OPEB actuarial experience gains, a settlement for termination of a participation power sales agreement, non-nuclear decommissioning collections and a sales tax refund from the State of Nebraska for the construction of a renewable energy facility.
+Other deferred inflows include Department of Energy ("DOE") settlements, nuclear fuel disposal collections, CNS outage collections, unrealized OPEB gains, settlements for termination of certain power and transmission agreements, non-nuclear decommissioning collections and a sales tax refund from the State of Nebraska for the construction of a renewable energy facility.